Skip To Main Content

 Rock Day

-Each spring, Fifth Form students hike up to Numeral Rock to paint their class number on the rock.
-This tradition marks the start of the passage from Fifth Form to Sixth Form.
+Each spring, fifth form students hike up to Numeral Rock to paint their class number on the rock.
+This tradition marks the start of the passage from fifth form to sixth form.
 Students come back from the hike with colorful clothes as they often “accidentally” splatter one another with paint.

 Ring Ceremony